 Very frequently, tourists also rent a car to travel around the country or explore the Greek islands they visit.
 There are many car rentals agencies in Greece, in every city, touristy location and Greek islands.
 They serve millions of tourists every year and car rental prices can be very economical in low season.

 Need to rent a car?
 Visit our section about Greece car rentals.

-The road network in Greece covers 117,000 kilometers in total (mainland and islands).
+The road network in Greece covers 117,000 kilometres in total (mainland and islands).
 Roads in the mainland of Greece are modern and newly-constructed on a large scale.
-The main highway of Greece is E75 Athens-Thessaloniki, whose construction has almost finished, except for a couple of spots (in Stylida and Tempi).
+The main highway of Greece is E75 Athens-Thessaloniki.

 A large highway, Egnatia Odos, was also recently finished, crossing all Northern Greece and connecting the port of Igoumenitsa to Alexandroupoli, a town close to the borders between Greece and Turkey.
 This highway has given a large burst to trade and tourism in northern Greece.

-Many other highways are under construction in Greece over the last years, including the road from Corinth to Patras, from Tripoli to Patras, from Patras to Ioannina and from Chania to Agios Nikolaos in Crete.
+Other highways construction in Greece were also finished over the last years, including the road from Corinth to Patras, from Tripoli to Patras, from Patras to Ioannina and from Chania to Agios Nikolaos in Crete.